 Also, if Scrum has become the most popular agile method among developers, it’s because it promotes the Agile Manifesto values: more collaboration with the client, overcoming the fear of change, putting interaction with people at the center of any project management, and focusing on delivering operational software.
 But for non-agile teams, Scrum’s framework has its own vocab and particularities that can appear quite complex at first.
 But no worries, if you feel like getting into it, we’ve got you covered.
 Put aside everything you thought you knew about Scrum and let’s dig into it!

-3 fundamental principles
+3 fundamental principles in Scrum

 In Scrum, the goal is to define a clear and precise working framework punctuated by short iterations to facilitate the implementation of complex projects.
 This specific framework revolves around three fundamental principles: